akashaProxy/akashaProxy/readme.md

 >Otherwise, we do not recommend using this module

-akashaProxy is a Magisk/KernelSU module derived from ~~mihomo~~clashMeta
+akashaProxy is a Magisk/KernelSU module derived from mihomo

-The name is modified from the void terminal of [clashMeta document](https://wiki.metacubex.one)
+The name is modified from the void terminal of [mihomo document](https://wiki.metacubex.one)

 ~~The Chinese name should be called `Void Agent`~~